JUNE-AUGUST ・ 8 WEEKS・ HOST FAMILY ・ TEACH ENGLISH AND LIFE SKILLS

 Living with a local host family, you have a chance to see the daily life in Morocco.
 They provide you a furnished room, meals, and the opportunity to join in the activities of the family.
 Many families have children who want to practice their English with you, just as you might want to practice your Arabic (and maybe your Berber as well!) with them.
 It is a fascinating but also challenging experience being in Morocco during Ramadan, the Muslim holy month where adherents, the majority of the population, neither eat nor drink during the time that the sun is up.
 Host families feed you during the day during Ramadan if you wish, and food is available at local stores, but this is a unique opportunity to participate in one of the most interesting experiences in Islam, one of the five pillars of the faith.
 Breaking the fast at sundown with your Moroccan friends is an experience not to be missed!

 We anticipate that you are placed in pairs at host schools for support and safety reasons.

 The cost of the Morocco Summer program is $4,990.
-This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, an Exploration and Reflection excursion lasting up to one week, a small stipend to cover teaching-related expenses, 24-hour field staff support, room and board, and alumni support and networking.
+This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, an Exploration and Reflection excursion lasting up to one week, 24-hour field staff support, room and board, and alumni support and networking.

 Many volunteers successfully fund raise all or a significant portion of their volunteer commitment.
 Please refer to our fundraising webpage for more information about fundraising possibilities.